Aliases for RTEL1 Gene

 GeneCards Summary for RTEL1 Gene

 RTEL1 (Regulator Of Telomere Elongation Helicase 1) is a Protein Coding gene.
-Diseases associated with RTEL1 include dyskeratosis congenita, autosomal recessive 5 and pulmonary fibrosis and/or bone marrow failure, telomere-related, 3.
-Among its related pathways are Metabolism and Resolution of D-Loop Structures.
+Diseases associated with RTEL1 include pulmonary fibrosis and/or bone marrow failure, telomere-related, 3 and dyskeratosis congenita, autosomal recessive 5.
+Among its related pathways are Metabolism and Cytosolic iron-sulfur cluster assembly.
 GO annotations related to this gene include nucleic acid binding and ATP-dependent helicase activity.
 An important paralog of this gene is BRIP1.

 UniProtKB/Swiss-Prot for RTEL1 Gene